emqx/cloud-docs/en_US/price/pricing.md

 ## Product Plans

-EMQX Cloud is available in three plans: Standard, Professional, and Unlimited.
+EMQX Cloud is available in three plans: Standard, Professional, and Premium.

 ![plan](./_assets/pricing.png)

-- Standard: Suitable for learning and experiencing the MQTT protocol or EMQX Broker product, and developing lightweight IoT applications.
+- Standard: Get started with EMQX easily.
+Minimal configuration required.
 The Standard plan offers a 14-day free trial.
-- Professional: For building mission-critical IoT applications, this plan provides advanced features such as data persistence, message distribution, VPC peer-to-peer connectivity, and more.
+- Professional: For mission-critical applications with workloads.
+Advanced configuration controls, including TLS config, VPC peering, Data Integrations.
 The Professional plan is available for a 14-day free trial.
-- Unlimited: Suitable for building enterprise-class IoT platforms, this plan provides support for multi-territory and exclusive hardware deployments and adds device management, device shadowing, and thing modeling features.
+- Premium: For building enterprise-grade IoT platforms.
+Supports industrial protocols, edge computing, and data persistence.
+Deployments can be customized to your needs.